 Praise for Hobbits, You, and the Spiritual World:

 “I can’t get over the way that this book draws you into the various plots and personas of Middle-earth.
 What is even greater is the way students are inspired to find their own place in God’s epic journey.
 Jill has the necessary formula to inspire life change in students.” – Jason Boyer, National Director of Youth Ministry, Free Methodist Church USA

 “Author Jill Richardson may well have been born in the Shire, so well does she know the inhabitants of Tolkien’s Middle Earth.
 But the truths in this book are anything but fantasy.
 They strike close to the heart where we all have the God-given desire for valorous deeds and new worlds to explore.” – Wayne Thomas Batson, Bestselling author of The Door Within, The Dark Sea Annals, and GHOST

 “I find her vocabulary and character development very engaging as well as the reflective questions.” – Scottie May, Assoc.
 Prof, Wheaton College

 This is a book for teenagers that most adults will also enjoy, understand, and profit from instead of a book for adults that most teenagers will enjoy, understand, and profit from (which is much more difficult).
 And it works.
 It’s both sprightly and profound, funny and serious, full of loving sarcasm and realistic moral truth. – Peter Kreeft, Professor of Philosophy, Boston College, Author of The Philosophy of Tolkien.

 I will help these people find a home, if I can, in some small way.
-While you’re thinking of your favorite hobbit for Christmas or otherwise, please remember where your dollars will go.
+While you’re thinking of your favorite hobbit, please remember where your dollars will go.